Charliexlj/DLMammoClassifier-Summer2023/docs/week2.md

 3. Determine the available resources and constraints.
 4. Develop a project timeline and assign tasks to team members.
 5. Set up the project repository and documentation structure.
+6. Brainstorm different approaches for the project, including pipelines, data processing, and potential solutions.
+7. Discuss the pros and cons of each approach and agree on one or a combination of the most beneficial strategies.

 ### Questions for Clients